 - Recommended or scheduled testing/procedures that haven’t taken place (usually means instant decline)

 With Medigap underwriting you do not need to take a physical or have an in person review.
 You will just answer about 20 questions about your health with our Senior65.com team over the phone.
-They will also agree to allow them to check your medical records.
+You must also agree to allow the insurance company to check your medical records.

 Do I have to go through Medical Underwriting for Medigap?